Skip to content

 Amy Green

-Amy Green covers the environment and climate change at WMFE (NPR Orlando).
-She is an award-winning mid-career journalist and author whose extensive reporting on the Everglades is featured in the book MOVING WATER, published by Johns Hopkins University Press, and podcast DRAINED, available wherever you get your podcasts.
-Amy’s work has been heard on NPR and seen in PEOPLE, Newsweek, The New York Times, The Christian Science Monitor, among many other publications.
-She is a frequent partner with Inside Climate News.
-She began her career at The Associated Press in Nashville, Tennessee.
-Amy grew up in Florida and lives in Orlando with her 7-year-old daughter.
+Amy Green covers the environment and climate change from Orlando, Florida.
+She is a mid-career journalist and author whose extensive reporting on the Everglades is featured in the book MOVING WATER, published by Johns Hopkins University Press, and podcast DRAINED, available wherever you get your podcasts.
+Amy’s work has been recognized with many awards, including a prestigious Edward R. Murrow Award and Public Media Journalists Association award.

 By Amy Green